Learn how consumer financing works, what it costs, and how offering payment plans can help your small business boost sales.

 In-Store Customer Financing

-- Single-use virtual cards that are keyed-in similar to credit cards
+- Single-use virtual cards processed like credit cards

 How Much Does It Cost To Offer Customer Financing?